 Sit Down w/Smith & Kornblatt In this web series, teachers Anthony Smith and Marc Kornblatt meet with students during their lunch break to discuss life at school with their own brand of in-your-face humor.
 An official selection of the Miami Independent Film Festival.

 A Hmong Moment In this web series, Hmong students share what they’re learning in a special enrichment club.

-Lincoln’s Stand By Me A musician collaborates with her former teacher and his students to give a classic song new life.
+Lincoln’s Stand By Me A musician collaborates with his former teacher and his students to sing a beloved classic.